Some good cannabis resume writing tips are important to know before searching for your cannabis jobs.

-Whether you work in accounting, finance, or want to earn an entry-level job in the business, there are plenty of opportunity for cannabis advocates of all skill levels.
+Whether you work in accounting, finance, or want to earn an entry-level job at a dispensary in the business, there are plenty of opportunity for cannabis advocates of all skill levels.
 If you’re interested in earning your spot as one of the select people to work in this developing field, one key area to focus on is creating a resume and cover letter that showcase your experience, transferrable skills, and other qualities that would make you a viable candidate for the industry.

 Cannabis Cover Letter

 Let’s face it.
 Cover letters are a pain to write, especially if you’re applying to multiple jobs over an extended period of time.
 It’s important to craft each cover letter to the specific job, company, and industry.
 If you write a cover letter, you’re ahead of the game, since most job applicants won’t take the time to develop a simple but effective cannabis cover letter to go along with their detailed resume.

 While each cover letter will be different, there are a few non-negotiables that can set you apart from the competition.
 For example, make sure to include the name of the person who will be looking at your resume, whether it be a head grower, lab technician, or hiring manager.
 Take the time to research who you are specifically talking to in order to display your initiative.

 A cover letter can seem redundant when sending a resume, but it’s not.
 A cover letter allows you to expand upon your resume.
 You can tell the story behind your experience.
 Include information that may make you a more appealing candidate such as your experience with cannabis, willingness to relocate, and other creative aspects about you that can provide value to the company at large.
 Describe potential negatives, such as employment gaps, in a way that puts them in the best light.